Common Sense Media Review

 What's It About?

-FIFA 22 is the newest take on the yearly soccer franchise, with a focus on refining gameplay from the past two years into a tighter package.
-There's a lot of adjustments across each game mode.
-The Volta gameplay returns with newly included seasonal play to keep the game fresh with regular updates.
-There's also a new weekend-only mode known as Volta Arcade, where up to four players can engage in a round of skill-based mini-games to earn Volta coins, which can be used to customize your avatar.
-Players will also find a new skill meter in this mode, and performing different moves like wall passes or taking the ball away will fill this meter, allowing you to provide a score multiplayer to a goal.
-That means that one shot could be worth 2 or three points, depending on how much you fill this bar.
-Players will also get access to new Signature abilities, such as powerful strikes to knock over opponents, or speed boosts to blow past defenders.
-Ultimate Team returns with new adjustments for your team's stadium, so you can have larger tifos, more seasonal themes, new areas for fans to celebrate in, and more.
-There's also new adjustments to the Divisional Rival play, including seasonal play that lasts for six weeks.
+FIFA 22 focuses on refining gameplay from the past two years' installments of the yearly soccer franchise into a tighter package.
+There are many adjustments across each game mode.
+The Volta gameplay returns with seasonal play to keep the game fresh with regular updates.
+There's also a weekend-only mode known as Volta Arcade, where up to four players can engage in a round of skill-based mini-games to earn Volta coins, which can be used to customize your avatar.
+Players will also find a skill meter in this mode; performing moves like wall passes or taking the ball away will fill this meter, letting you provide a score multiplayer to a goal.
+That means that one shot could be worth two or three points, depending on how much you fill this bar.
+Players will also get access to Signature abilities, such as powerful strikes to knock over opponents, or speed boosts to blow past defenders.
+Ultimate Team returns with adjustments for your team's stadium, so you can have larger tifos, more seasonal themes, new areas for fans to celebrate in, and more.
+There are also adjustments to the Divisional Rival play, including seasonal play.
 Getting on a win streak with your team will allow you to make faster progress in your division, and checkpoints will prevent you from losing ground during as you make weekly progress up the leaderboards.
 The checkpoints also mean that you'll have the ability to continually face people at your skill level, giving a better challenge from game to game.
-Additionally, there's an new Elite Division for players to try to achieve, locking the best players during an entire season for a battle for bragging rights.
+Additionally, there's an Elite Division for players to try to achieve, locking the best players during an entire season for a battle for bragging rights.
 FUT Champions now has been split into Play-Offs and Finals to give enhanced rewards to players putting in the time in their divisions to earn the qualification points for the end of the season.
 There's a new treatment of FUT Heroes based on key moments in their professional career, as well as the addition of previews of what certain packs in the store will definitely contain, which allows you to decide if you want to spend coins or FIFA Points on them.
 The Career mode returns with some additional tweaks, such as post-game celebrations or disappointment cutscenes, as well as match objectives for each game, allowing created athletes to gain experience that can be used to refine your player's attributes, specifying the kind of play style they have on the pitch.
 They'll also be able to unlock new perks, such as enhanced team defense or better vision to create scoring chances on the field.
 Players will also gain the option to create their own club as a manager from the ground up, creating their stadium, engaging in the building of the squad, and dealing with the board of your club.
 All of this is anchored by the new Hypermotion engine with more than 4000 animations for more fluid gameplay, as well as better ball physics, improved breakaways with the ball, and better air battles for headers.

 Is It Any Good?